-Note: The Agda.css shipped with Agda is located at ${Agda_datadir}/html/Agda.css$ .
-Since version 2.6.2, the Agda data directory can be printed using the option --print-agda-dir, which has been an alias of --print-agda-data-dir since 2.6.4.1.
-Thus, you can get hold of the CSS file via cat (agda --print-agda-data-dir)/html/Agda.css.
+Note: The Agda.css shipped with Agda is located at \${AGDA\DIR}/html/Agda.css.
+Since version 2.6.2, the AGDA\DIR is printed by option --print-agda-dir.
+Thus, you can get hold of the CSS file via cat \$(agda --print-agda-dir)/html/Agda.css.

-You can also get highlighting for all occurrences of the symbol the mouse pointer is hovering over in the HTML by adding the --highlight-occurrences option.
-The default behaviour is to only highlight the single symbol under the mouse pointer.
+You can also highlight all the occurrences of the symbol your mouse is hovering in the HTML by adding the --highlight-occurrences option.
+The default behaviour only highlight the single symbol your mouse is hovering.
+Note that this feature may cause browser performance problem, please enable it carefully (not recommended for huge files).